Documentation

 4. Open the event if you need more detail

-Click the row or choose Open when you need the full story — every photo, reading, signature, and checklist answer from that session.
+Click an activity row when you need the full story — every photo, reading, signature, and checklist answer from that session.

-Car detail page showing Vehicle Activity with event rows, status, and action buttons near the top of the record
+Car detail page showing Activity Feed with event rows and Notes section below

 Understand activity status